mayankkushal/obsidian-expense-tracker/README.md

 2. Using the add transaction modal:

-   - Click the Simple PTA button on the Obsidian ribbon menu.
+   - Click the Expense Tracker button on the Obsidian ribbon menu.
    - This opens the transaction modal where you can easily enter the details.
    - Click "Submit" to record the transaction.

 > [!TIP]
 > You can create a shortcut on your mobile device to directly open the transaction modal.
-Use the Obsidian URI `obsidian://simple-pta` when creating the shortcut.
+Use the Obsidian URI `obsidian://expense-tracker` when creating the shortcut.

 ### Example
 ```plaintext